SCIENTISTS OPINION

 L. Lloyd Morgan, BS Electronic Engineering

-BS Electronic Engineering, Director of the US Central Brain Tumor Registry, Member of the Bioelectromagnetics Society, Member of the Brain Tumor Epidemiology Consortium * “All indications are that mobile phones cause brain tumors, salivary gland tumors and eye cancer.
+B.S. in Electrical Engineering, Director of the U.S. Central Brain Tumor Registry, Member of the Bioelectromagnetics Society, Member of the Brain Tumor Epidemiology Consortium*.

 Janet Newton

-President, The EMR Policy Institute
+President of the EMR Policy Institute

 www.EMRPolicy.org

-1) They assume a single antenna, rather than typical arrangements of a minimum of four to six antennas per site, thus underestimating exposure intensities.
+Instead of the typical arrangements of a minimum of four to six antennas per site.
+Thus underestimating the exposure intensities.

-2) They do not belong to the commonly used multi-element base station antennas, so multiple frequency exposures are not taken into account.
+2) They do not belong to commonly used multi-element base station antennas.

-4) It does not take into account the absorption effects of exposures from the various RF emitting devices to which the public is often exposed simultaneously.
+Of the exposures from the various radiofrequency emitting devices to which the public is often exposed simultaneously.

 Prof. Livio Giuliani, PhD

-The Venice Resolution, initiated by the International Commission for Electromagnetic Safety (ICEMS) on 6 June 2008, and currently signed by nearly 50 peer-reviewed scientists worldwide, states in part: “We are compelled to confirm the existence of non-thermal effects of electromagnetic fields on living matter, which appear to occur at all levels of research, from molecular to epidemiological.
+Initiated by the International Commission for Electromagnetic Safety (ICEMS) on June 6, 2009 2008, and currently signed by nearly 50 peer-reviewed scientists worldwide.
+It states in part: “We are obliged to confirm the existence of non-thermal effects of electromagnetic fields on living matter.
+Which, therefore, seem to occur at all levels of research, from the molecular to the epidemiological.
 Recent epidemiological evidence is stronger than before.
-We recognise the growing public health problem known as electrohypersensitivity.
-We strongly recommend limited use of mobile phones and similar devices by young children and adolescents.
-And we call on governments to apply the Precautionary Principle as an interim measure, pending the development of more biologically relevant exposure standards”.

 Professor Jacqueline McGlade